nicefaa6waa/genshin-sddm-theme/README.md

 # Genshin Sddm Theme
-### [🔔] SLOW DEVELOPMENT TIME BECAUSE IM CURRENTLY BOTH STUDYING AND WORKING.THANK YOU FOR YOUR UNDERSTANDING

 An animated genshin sddm-theme, comes with animated background implemented changing backgrounds for the time of day.With every login-session,new wallpaper